hammadshaikhha/hammadshaikhha.github.io/_pages/about.md

 **Welcome to my website!**

 I am a PhD Candidate in the Department of Economics at the University of Toronto.
-My research interests are in Public Economics, Experimental Economics, Applied Econometrics, and Economics of Education.
+My research interests are in Public Economics, Behavioural Economics, Applied Econometrics, and Economics of Education.

+My research focuses on improving the design of foundational university courses with an emphasis on online education.
+I use evidence from field experiments and estimatable models of student effort choice to improve students' academic outcomes.

+<button name="button" onclick="http://shaikhhammad.com/cv/">Curriculum Vitae</button>